-Use the Object Tap patch in Spark AR Studio to make something happen in your effect when someone taps a specific object, like a plane or a mesh.
+Use the Object Tap patch in Meta Spark Studio to make something happen in your effect when someone taps a specific object, like a plane or a mesh.

 In this guide, we'll make an object get bigger when someone taps on it:

 You could use other screen interaction patches to achieve similar effects, like Screen Tap or Screen Pan.

 Next create a patch representing the property of the object you want to change.
 For this example:

 You could choose a different property instead.
 For example, Position to move the object to a different position or Visible to make it disappear.

 Right-click in the Patch Editor and select:

 You’ll see 6 patches in the Patch Editor: